 Bupropion is an NRI or norepinephrine reuptake inhibitor.
 This means it increases the amount of norepinephrine, one of your body's fight or flight chemicals that occur in response to anxiety producing stimuli.
 For this reason, a person suffering from anxiety, but not from depression, will likely not be helped by bupropion because the fight or flight chemicals released may increase stress, rather than balancing out depression caused symptoms of feeling dull and inactive.

-SNRIs, or serotonin-norepinephrine reuptake inhibitors, are often prescribed for anxiety because along with stimulating norepinephrine, they also stimulate the happy chemicals in the brain called serotonin that can help to replace anxious feelings with feelings of contentment.
+SNRIs, or serotonin-norepinephrine reuptake inhibitors, are often prescribed for anxiety because along with stimulating norepinephrine, they also stimulate the happy chemicals in the brain such as serotonin that can help to replace anxious feelings with feelings of contentment.
 But NDRIs show no such benefits.

 Which to Treat First: Depression or Anxiety?